hodgesboyeli/EduPersona/README.md

 4. **Configure API Key**
-- Create a file named 'config.py' in the root directory of the project.
+- Create a file named `config.p` in the root directory of the project.
-- Add the following line to 'config.py' to define your OpenAI API key:
+- Add the following line to `config.py` to define your OpenAI API key:
 ```bash
 API_KEY = 'your_openai_api_key_here'
 ```